Shubhamraw/Sql-Zomato-/README.md

 Data analysis

-Build a dummy database for Zomato with multiple tables using mysql and applying some queries such as :
+Build a dummy database for Zomato with multiple tables using mysql Workbench and applying some queries such as :

 	ex 1.
 SQL query to find the number of Zomato users